-That said, early HBOT intervention is critical in achieving success and preventing loss of life.
+As such, early HBOT intervention is critical in achieving success, and in some cases, preventing loss of life.
 One study showed that hemorrhagic cystitis patients who do not receive HBOT treatments experience a 3.7% mortality rate.

 Warm & friendly, Joyce had a discolored patch about the size of a silver dollar on her breast.
 It was pale skin in striking contrast to the rest of her breast which was a beautiful coffee color.

 She said the patch was still painful and she was not able to raise her arm above her shoulder.
 It just hurt too much.
 Thirty treatments of HBOT and she could swing her arm in every direction even above her head.
 The discolored painful patch had healed up and disappeared.
 Her skin was smooth and best of all it felt normal and didn’t hurt.

 Amelia was a lovely and lively 72 year old poet and world traveler.
 However, radiation treatments from several years past had slowly destroyed the skin tissue and her underlying rib.

 She had had two different surgeons try to close the hole that had appeared beside her nipple.
 The skin was fragile and would not regrow.
 She had 40 hyperbaric treatments, which regrew the skin and layers of breast tissue underneath

 Mary was a grateful, passionate and dedicated nurse who loved playing the piano.
 Seven years after a double mastectomy and radiation without reconstructive surgery, Mary had a patch of skin on the right side of her chest that kept thinning.